free-syllabus/aml/lectures/04-Decision_trees.md

    * Across teams: Game that tests identification of new animals (outliers)
      * Try to find out "new" animals that will identified almost-correctly by your tree but not by others
    * [optional] Can you use any boosting methods to split this complex tree?
+   * [together] Can we evaluate which model is best for "new" models?
+Is panda "closer" to bat or shark?

 ### Reasoning